 Your dog will stay with us for the initial in-board training period.
 We will work with your dog daily to achieve a first command response under any level of distraction.
 I generally train in several steps.
 First I show your dog the behaviors I want through gentle guidance into the various positions and movements.
 I reward what I want and ignore all else until s/he understands the commands.

 I then instill a work ethic wherein your dog will develop a certain urgency to comply.
 I do this through physical and verbal rewards such as sweet talk and calm gentle stroking.
 At the same time I begin to whittle away at behaviors that I don't want by giving light corrections verbally and through the leash.
-These are not meant to hurt or in any way intimidate but rather to start to bend your dog's will and begin to set up a dominant/subordinate relationship.
+These are not meant to hurt or in any way intimidate but rather to give the dog some negative feedback that begins to bend your dog's will toward cooperation and to set up a dominant/subordinate relationship.

 The final step is what sets me apart from other trainers.
 I call it the proofing stage.
 This is where I use bigger and bigger distractions until your dog will work under any conditions.
 When do you need obedience the most?
 When it's hardest to get!

 But, it's not all work and no play.
-During your dog's stay s/he will receive a huge amount of attention and affection from the trainers and staff and will get to romp with the other dogs.
+During your dog's stay s/he will receive a huge amount of attention and affection from the trainers and staff and will get to romp with the other dogs several times a day.

 During the in-board portion of the training I let all the training dogs socialize and play four times a day, seven days a week.
 I believe that a social dog is a well-adjusted dog and we need to get the dog's basic social needs met in order to reach a point where the dog is most receptive to the training.
 These periods are closely supervised and each dog's social behavior is modified towards the canine norm.
 Any fear and/or aggression issues are dealt with during these outings.